ntthung/paleo-asia/README.md

 source('for_paper.R')
 ```

-The script `for_SI.R` reproduces the figurse and table in the Supporting Information.
+The script `for_SI.R` reproduces the figures in the Supporting Information.

 ```{r}
 source('for_SI.R')